HackTricks-wiki/hacktricks/todo/hardware-hacking/README.md

 * Test data output (**TDO**) TDO is the pin that sends **data out of the chip**.
 * Test reset (**TRST**) input The optional TRST resets the finite state machine **to a known good state**.
 Alternatively, if the TMS is held at 1 for five consecutive clock cycles, it invokes a reset, the same way the TRST pin would, which is why TRST is optional.

 Sometimes you will be able to find those pins marked in the PCB.
-In other occasions you might need to **find them**.&#x20;
+In other occasions you might need to **find them**.

 ### Identifying JTAG pins